 Using a VPN together with Steam offers you many interesting advantages:

 - Bypass Geo-Blocking and play games earlier: Sometimes particularly hot game titles are not immediately available in every country or region; for example, some are exclusively released in the USA.
 The use of a VPN allows you to fake an IP address (in this case, an American IP address) and thus gain early access to long-awaited games.

 - Play games despite firewalls: In some places, such as work, school or even hotels, outgoing connections are blocked to prevent you from playing or downloading games via Steam.
 By using a VPN service, such restrictions are effectively circumvented.

 - Prevent cyber attacks: When playing online games, you may become a victim of DDoS attacks or other types of cybercrime.
 A VPN also provides effective protection in such a case.

 For more information about VPN for gamers, we recommend you read our article on this topic.
-We have also written an article describing how you can use our VPN service in conjunction with consoles such as the PlayStation 4 or Xbox 360.
+We have also written an article describing how you can use our VPN service in conjunction with consoles such as the PlayStation 4, PlayStation 5 or Xbox 360 and Xbox Series.

 Can Steam ban me for using a VPN?

 It should be noted that we are not legal experts and thus not liable for any damage caused by the implementation of the information in this article.

 You agree that you will not use IP proxying or other methods to disguise the place of your residence, whether to circumvent geographical restrictions on game content, to purchase at pricing not applicable to your geography, or for any other purpose.
 If you do this, Valve may terminate your access to your Account.